Mandora: Construction

-The playing technique for the mandora involves the same basic right-hand finger style as for all 18th-century lutes and, because of the tuning intervals of the upper five courses, a left-hand technique that is similar to that of the 18th-century guitar.

 Works

 There are about 55 sources of mandora music in tablature, all in manuscript (none printed) and nearly all of Germanic origin.
 These contain solos, duets, song accompaniments, and chamber music.
-Few studies have appeared and very little of the music has been transcribed and published: critical editions are especially rare.
+Few studies have appeared, and very little of the music has been transcribed and published: critical editions are especially rare.
 Many have no composers attributed but in recent years studies of concordances are beginning to uncover music by composers such as Silvius Leopold Weiss and Johann Anton Logy.
 The sources do mention some composers' names; Duke Clement of Bavaria, Placidus von Camerloher, Johann Paul Schiffelholz, Joseph (Josef) Michael Zink, Andrea Mayr, Giuseppe Antonio Brescianello and others.
 Other composers include Georg Philipp Telemann who wrote 6 concerti for flute, gallichon and strings, Johann Friedrich Daube and Johann Albrechtsberger, whose three concertinos for ‘mandora’, ‘crembalum’ (jaw harp) and strings have been performed and recorded.
 Today there are various modern lutenists who play the mandora and some of these historical works have been recorded.
-The mandora has also been used in contemporary music, the British lutenist and composer Chris Hirst uses the mandora extensively in his works, often in combination with diverse instruments like the cello, cor anglais and melodica.
+The mandora has also been used in contemporary music; the British lutenist and composer Chris Hirst uses the mandora extensively in his works, often in combination with diverse instruments like the cello, cor anglais and melodica.